onohiroaki/miniDST/README.md

 # Now it is your turn
 Try to improve the signal-to-background ratio by applying a cut on the sum of the b-likeliness values of the two jets.
-For this, read in the ```Refined2Jets``` collection, check that it it there and contains 2 jets, and then get the b-likeliness values (MVA output between 0 and 1).
+For this, read in the ```Refined2Jets``` collection, check that it is there and contains 2 jets, and then get the b-likeliness values (MVA output between 0 and 1).
 You find an example of how to access jets and b-tag information in [./examples/jet_btag.C](./examples/jet_btag.C).
 Take a look at this (of course you can also run it if you like!) and modify your ```higgs_recoil_with_bkg.C``` such that the recoil mass histograms are only filled if the sum of the two b-likeliness values > 1.